husaamkhan/Chip8-Interpreter/README.md

 Executable is stored in /build/Release

 ## Usage
 The interpreter can run CHIP-8 ROMs downloaded off of the internet.
-You can run the ROM with the following command:
+You can run the ROM from a terminal with the following command:
 ### Windows:
 `./chip8.exe <Speed> <Path to ROM>`